mrdracon/pydb2logclear/README.md

 Python script does the following:

-1) Gets config for specific database - DB2 log directory and required log days-to-keep.
+1. Gets config for specific database - DB2 log directory and required log days-to-keep.
-2) Form a list of logs, calculate cutoff value to find old ones.
+2. Forms a list of logs, calculate cutoff value to find old ones.
-3) remove old logs.
+3. Removes old logs.